 When it comes to political campaigning, most candidates are constantly searching for new and effective ways to reach out to their target audience in a way that not only provides information, but encourages action.
 While the days of the televised debate and commercial advertisement are far from over, it's fair to suggest that online political advertising is definitely on the rise.
-Borrell - a company responsible for tracking ad spending, found that the overall ad-spend for this year is predicted to be at around $11.4 billion - 20% higher than it was in 2012.
+A report published in 2015 by Borrell - a company responsible for tracking ad spending, found that the overall ad-spend for this year is predicted to be at around $11.4 billion - 20% higher than it was in 2012.

 While the jump itself is impressive enough, what's truly telling is how that money is predicted to be spent.
 Around $1 billion of that amount should be invested entirely on digital media - an increase of almost 5000% compared to the online advertising efforts of 2008.
 According to the same study, by 2020, the presidential election cycle will be enough to raise online advertising expenditure to more than $3 billion.

 Whenever election time rolls around, the presidential race seems to be everywhere you look.
 This year, it's impossible to go far without hearing more about the latest Hillary Clinton and Donald Trump news, or how Bernie Sanders is ranking in the latest polls.
 Amidst the usual noise and news coverage, however, many people have begun to notice the prevalence of online ads used to promote candidates.
 Why?
 Because it's more essential than ever for political candidates to find the right advertising strategy, and align their efforts with proven audience targeting.

 The noticeable increase in political online spending that has occurred this year comes as a result of general trends in the advertising industry, including the rise of mobile advertising, the crucial role of social media (Twitter and Facebook), and the ability to use retargeting to reach out to potential audiences.